 Travis Manion Foundation Leadership Program

 At the Prep, TMF pairs veterans of recent wars with our students in a "leadership academy" in the fall and spring semesters.
 This program, the first of its kind in the nation, develops students' identities as leaders and their understanding of virtues-based leadership.
-Prep students also work side by side veterans in service events across the city in honor of the fallen.
+Prep students also work side by side veterans and community organizations in service events across the city in honor of the fallen.

 News & Events

 Sophomores, Juniors and Seniors interested in the Fall Leadership Academy need to apply by Thursday, 9/26 by clicking here.

 Leadership Week, 3/25 – 3/29

 Sponsored by the TMF Hawks as part of SJP's Year in Citizenship